Isle of Anglesey County Council

-The Isle of Anglesey County Council (Cyngor Sir Ynys Môn) is the local authority for the Isle of Anglesey, a principal area with county status in Wales.
+The Isle of Anglesey County Council (Cyngor Sir Ynys Môn) is the local authority for the county of the Isle of Anglesey, one of the principal areas of Wales.
 Since 2022 the council has 35 councillors who represent 14 multi-member electoral wards.

 History

 The first county council for Anglesey was created in 1889 under the Local Government Act 1888, which established elected county councils to take over the administrative functions of the quarter sessions.
 The original county council did not include "Isle of" in its name, simply being called "Anglesey County Council".
 That county council and the administrative county of Anglesey were abolished in 1974 under the Local Government Act 1972.
 Anglesey was merged with the mainland areas of Caernarfonshire, Merioneth, and part of Denbighshire to become a new county called Gwynedd.
 A lower-tier district was created covering Anglesey, with its council taking over district-level functions from Anglesey's previous eight district councils, which were abolished at the same time: